handshake-org/hsd-ledger/docs/cli.md

 ```

 The above will generate a regtest block and send the coinbase reward to the
 address you generated in the previous step.
+We need to bypass the coinbase
+maturity period so the coins are spendable.
 Run the following command to
-generate a couple more blocks.
-We need to bypass the coinbase maturity
+generate a couple of more blocks:
-period so the coins are spendable:

 ```bash
 $ ./bin/cli rpc generate 2 -n regtest